Fall in love with these fall-inspired energy balls!

 How to Make Energy Balls:

-Base: This can be either oats, edible flours, or a combination of the two.
-Dates also work well as a base too!
+Base: This can be oats, edible flours, or a combination of the two.
+Dates also work well as a base!

 Sweetener: This can be honey, maple syrup, agave, or pretty much anything that will add some sweetness.
 Preferably a sticky liquid base, but other granulated sweeteners can be used.
-The sweetener will help to act as a binding agent when mixing.
+The sweetener will also act as a binding agent.

 Add-ins: Literally anything!
 Chia seeds, chopped nuts, dried fruits, chocolate chips, coconut flacks, flax seeds, hemp seeds.
 The list of add-ins could go on forever.
-It's what makes the energy balls so unique!
-This also gives the energy balls a crunchy texture.
+Add-ins provide additional flavors and textures.

-Protein Powder: This can be whey or plant based, what ever fits the dietary needs.
-Play around with protein flavors, vanilla and chocolate are usually the go to flavors.
+Protein Powder: This can be whey or plant-based, whatever fits the dietary needs.
+Play around with protein flavors too.